shovon/fediverse/learning/everything-fediverse.md

 So, if we have an organization that owns the domain name `example.com`, they can use the domain name to express "ownership" of those fields.

 Additionally, those fields can point to more than one object.
-And hence a JSON-LD fields are associated with an array of nodes, rather than an just a single node.
+And hence a JSON-LD fields are associated with an array of nodes, rather than just a single node.

 Here's what a "real" JSON-LD document would look like: